 Most people think that maggots are gross, but they are important decomposers in many ecosystems.
 Without maggots and other decomposers, we would all trip over the bodies of dead organisms every time we went outside!
 Not only do maggots break down dead animal bodies in nature, but they also decompose human bodies!

 Forensic entomology is a science that uses these amazing insects to help the criminal justice system.
 Maggots are the larvae of blow flies.
 Remember the next time you swat away a fly, these little insects help police solve crimes!
 Adult blow flies are usually the first to arrive at a crime scene with a dead body.
 The blow flies lay their eggs, or oviposit, shortly after their arrival.
 These eggs hatch and become maggots that feed on the body.
 Scientists can use the age of the maggot to help estimate how long someone has been dead.
 The longer a body has been dead, the longer ago the eggs hatched and the older the maggot larvae will be.

-Featured scientists: Kristi Bugajski and Paula Stoller from Valparaiso University
+Featured scientists: Kristi Bugajski and Parker Stoller from Valparaiso University